learn-co-students/seattle-web-030920/13-sinatra-rest/README.md

 4. `shotgun`

 Then using a web client, navigate to the host printed out in the terminal, e.g. `http://127.0.0.1:9393/` or `http://127.0.0.1:9393/books`

+## Questions:
+- ::Book
+- Modules and how they are being used.
+-